-Note: Unenrolled candidates do not have a primary and were on the general election ballot only.
+Note: Unenrolled candidates (U) do not have a primary and were on the general election ballot only.
+All three unenrolled candidates ran as Green-Rainbow Party candidates.

-To become eligible to receive public funds, candidates filed disclosure reports with OCPF listing contributions received that qualified under the matching funds formula, in amounts depending on the office sought.
-Qualifying contributions include only the first \$250 of individual contributions that were received during 2013 and 2014 and deposited into a candidate's depository bank account.
-Candidates also were required to obtain a bond for the amount they received from the SECF and were subject to penalties if they misused public funds.
-Matching funds were wired into a candidate's depository account by the Commonwealth and, like all campaign receipts and expenditures, were disclosed in the regular disclosure reports filed on behalf of their committees.
+To become eligible to receive public funds, candidates filed statements with OCPF listing contributions received that qualified under the matching funds formula, in amounts depending on the office sought.
+Qualifying contributions include only the first \$250 of individual contributions that were received during 2017 and 2018 and deposited into a candidate's depository bank account.
+Prior to receiving public funds, candidates were required to obtain a bond for the amount they were entitled to receive from the SECF and were subject to penalties if they misused public funds.
+Matching funds were wired into a candidate's depository account by the Commonwealth and, like all campaign receipts and expenditures, were disclosed in the regular disclosure reports filed by their committees.